kpouer/egui_solarized/README.md

 ### Showcase

 You can find a demo in the examples/demo folder.
-Basically I "stole" the widget gallery of the egui crate to demonstrate solarized theme on it
+Basically, I "stole" the widget gallery of the egui crate to demonstrate solarized theme on it

 ## Dark Mode
 ![Dark Mode](media/dark.png)